In part 1 of this series, I covered:

 4.)
 Line length

 Having the wrong line length is a common problem in web design.
-The line length is normally too long and not short.
-The issue is that with a long line length, when the eye goes to the next line you are not sure which line actually is the correct one to read.
-It frustrating and tiring to read long scathes of text.
+The line length is typically too long and not short enough.
+The issue is that with a long line length when the eye goes to the next line, you are not sure which line is the correct one to read.
+It is frustrating and tiring to read long scathes of text.

 Ideal length

 A good figure to aim for is 65 characters per line.
-The general advice is to have from 45 to 75, but there’s too much away for me in that advice.
-65 seems about right to me when I’m setting type with CSS.
+The general advice is to have between 45 and 75, but there's too much away from me in that advice.
+65 seems about right to me when I'm setting type with CSS.

 @media only screen and (min-width: 1280px) {